sheila-anne/sheila-anne/src/pages/writing-desk/2024-11-15-costa-rica-retreat-interview.md

 Have you ever been to a place where, upon arrival, all your worries seemingly melted away?
 A place where you were able to lay down your rigid self expectations, judgment, and urge to prove yourself and simply be?

-This is the magic of what happens on retreat.And, though I’m always thrilled to share about retreating to anyone that will listen, it’s not quite as captivating as hearing a first-hand account from a retreater.
+This is the magic of what happens on retreat.
+And, though I’m always thrilled to share about retreating to anyone that will listen, it’s not quite as captivating as hearing a first-hand account from a retreater.

 That’s why I’m excited to share with you this written interview with Sarah, who shared her experience attending the Costa Rica Pura Vida Retreat in 2024.
 Spoiler: she’ll be back in 2025!